Skip to main content

 Subsection 4.3.1 Average Velocity

-\begin{equation} \vec v_{\text{av}} = \dfrac{\Delta \vec r}{\Delta t} .\label{eq-average-velocity-vector-definition}\tag{4.3.1} \end{equation}
+\begin{equation} \vec v_{\text{av}} = \dfrac{\Delta \vec r}{\Delta t} .\tag{4.13} \end{equation}

 Since \(\Delta \vec r \) is a vector and we are dividing it by a simple number, average velocity, \(\vec v_{\text{av}} \) will also be a vector.
-Just as other vectors, we can represent velocity by an arrow of appropriate size and direction or analytically as components or in magnitude-direction form.
+Just as other vectors, we can represent velocity by an arrow of appropriate size in appropriate direction.
+We can slso study it analytically in terms of its components with respect to some axes or in the magnitude-direction form.

-Noting that displacement \(\Delta \vec r \) has the components \((\Delta x, \Delta y, \Delta z) \text{,}\) we can also cast Eq.
-(4.3.1) in the component form to obtain the following for the components of the average velocity.
+Noting that displacement \(\Delta \vec r \) has the components \((\Delta x, \Delta y, \Delta z) \text{,}\) Eq.
+(4.13) gives us relation for each cmponent of average velocity to the correspnding displacement.

 \begin{equation*} v_{\text{av},x}= \dfrac{\Delta x}{\Delta t}, \ \ v_{\text{av},y}= \dfrac{\Delta y}{\Delta t}, \ \ v_{\text{av},z}= \dfrac{\Delta z}{\Delta t}. \end{equation*}